-Speech and language disorder
+Speech and language disorder Multiple sclerosis

-Spinal cord injury
+Spinal cord injury Muscular dystrophy

-Multiple sclerosis

-Muscular dystrophy

-Tourette's syndrome

-Multiple sclerosis

-Muscular dystrophy

-Psychiatric disability
+Tourette's syndrome Psychiatric disability

 Traumatic brain injury

 Under the provisions of Section 504

 STI may not discriminate in the recruitment, admission, educational process, or treatment of students.
 Students who have self-identified, provided documentation of disability, and requested reasonable accommodations are entitled to receive approved modifications of programs, appropriate academic adjustments, or auxiliary aids that enable them to participate in and benefit from all educational programs and activities.